 - Mental Health Treatment Works – Concerned that you or a loved one may be experiencing mental illness?
 You are not alone.
 Get professional help.
 Mental health is an important part of overall health and well-being, yet mental illness affects millions of people and their families nationwide.
 Know that treatment for mental illness is effective—and help is a phone call away.

-- Talking About Mental Health – Mental health is essential to a person’s life in the same way as physical health.
-Hesitation to talk about mental health adds to the notion that the topic is taboo.
+- How to Talk About Mental Health – Mental health is essential to a person’s life in the same way as physical health.
 It is important to normalize conversations surrounding mental health so people can feel empowered to seek the help they need.
-The following resources can help you feel more informed to talk about mental health with the people in your life who may need your support.
+The following resources can help you feel more informed by talking about mental health with the people in your life who may need your support.

-- Resources for Families Coping with Mental and Substance Abuse Disorders – Every family is unique, but all families share a bond that can be used to support one another during trying times.
-While there is no one-size-fits-all solution for helping a family member who is drinking too much, using drugs, or dealing with a mental illness, research shows that family support can play a major role in helping a loved one with mental and substance use disorders.
+- Resources for Families Coping with Mental Health and Substance Use Disorders – While there is no one-size-fits-all solution for helping a family member who is drinking too much, using drugs, or dealing with a mental illness.
+Research shows that family support can play a major role in helping a loved one with mental and substance use disorders.

 Videos